Learning Ukulele with Curt

 There are the combination of Whole, Dotted Half, Half, and Quarter notes that was typicality Music 101 in elementary school music.

-Lessons to Further Explore
+More Strum Lessons to Explore

 Quarter Note Strum Variations

 Taking the Quarter Note Strum we start to sub divide the beats, creating instant variations.
-Also, I introduce strums indicated using standard music notation - which has been around for hundreds of years.
+Also, I introduce strums indicated using standard music notation–which has been around for hundreds of years.